TheoBrigitte/evansky/README.md

 CLI tool used to organize/rename media files, in order to be correctly detected by media server (e.g. [jellyfin](https://jellyfin.org/), [emby](https://emby.media/), [kodi](https://kodi.tv/)).

-It does so by parsing each directory/file name using [middelink](https://github.com/middelink/go-parse-torrent-name)'s parser and match result against [TheMovieDatabase API](https://developers.themoviedb.org/3/search/search-movies).
+It does so by parsing each directory/file name using [middelink](https://github.com/middelink/go-parse-torrent-name)'s parser and match result against [TheMovieDatabase API](https://www.themoviedb.org/).

-`evansky` does cache scan results in order to guarantee that the directory/file being renamed are the one which where scanned.
-When changes occurs, directory need to be re-scanned.
+`evansky` does cache scan results in order to guarantee that applied directory/file renaming is the same as the one from the initial dry-run preview.

-`evansky` follow naming convention as per the [Jellyfin documentation](https://jellyfin.org/docs/general/server/media/movies.html).
+`evansky` follow naming convention as per the [Jellyfin documentation](https://jellyfin.org/docs/general/server/media/movies/).

 ## Requirement